-Globalization can have differential effects across the skill distribution
+• Globalization can have differential effects across the skill distribution.

-"The role of product quality we identify thus reinforces earlier evidence in the literature that trade liberalization can shift employment and wages differentially across the skill distribution" It has been shown that, under certain conditions, the effects of globalization on aggregate welfare are unaltered by the presence of firm heterogeneity or multiproduct firms.
+It has been shown that, under certain conditions, the effects of globalization on aggregate welfare are unaltered by the presence of firm heterogeneity or multi-product firms.
 This is no longer the case when firms can actively choose to improve productivity or upgrade quality.
-It also does not hold in the presence of financial and labor market frictions, which have in fact been found to significantly distort crossborder trade.
+It also does not hold in the presence of financial and labor market frictions, which have in fact been found to significantly distort cross-border trade.
 Our analysis therefore implies that the operations of multi-product exporters could importantly affect welfare.
 Moreover, sophisticated manufactured inputs and skilled labor are likely complementary in the production of quality goods.
 The role of product quality we identify thus reinforces earlier evidence in the literature that trade liberalization can shift employment and wages differentially across the skill distribution, specifically towards high-earning, more educated workers.

-Price data should be carefully interpreted when used to guide policy
+• Price data should be carefully interpreted when used to guide policy.